 When done incorrectly, sales coaching is not only a waste of time – it can negatively affect performance.
 Your coaching sessions should leave your employees feeling supported, empowered, and excited to try new things.
 They shouldn’t conjure up feelings of dread or fear of being put in the ‘hot seat.’
 When you can provide meaningful advice that’s based on current activities, trends, and outcomes, you’re giving your sales reps actionable insights that they can actually use to improve.
 Agents find this type of sales coaching far more encouraging than the agony of listening to outdated sales training methods.
 Ultimately your team will value your sales coaching and will look forward to their sessions.
 What’s better than a motivated rep, eager to improve and outperform their targets?!

 👀 Looking for more ways to motivate disengaged reps?
-You can find out exactly how to reignite disengaged employees here. 👀
+With this blog post, you can find out exactly how to re-engage disengaged employees.👀

 The "Show, Don't Tell" Approach